Belfort: Ère des attentats (1892-1894)

 During the repression of January and February 1894, the police conducted raids targeting the anarchists living there, without much success.

-World War One
+World War I

 The town was bombarded by the German Army during World War I. Before the war, the September Programme of German Imperial Chancellor Theobald von Bethmann Hollweg, pressed for expansionist aims of French territory, specifically advocated the annexation of the Belfort region along with the western side of the Vosges Mountains.